 Both the betrayer and the betrayed need to work hard if they are to reconcile and recover from the event of infidelity.

-As well, sometimes children have to also play a part in the family’s recovery from infidelity, especially when they are older, and they become knowledgeable about what has happened between their parents.
+As well, sometimes children have to also play a part in the family’s recovery from infidelity, especially when they are older, and become knowledgeable about what has happened between their parents.

 A skilled mental health professional is highly recommended to help navigate the details of how to recover from cheating.
 Just as a person would seek out an orthopedic surgeon to help with a broken bone, anyone in a marriage or committed relationship shattered by infidelity should also be set right by a caring and skilled relationship clinician.